-R&D expenses increased by \$1.1 million, or 22.4%, from \$4.8 million during the three months ended March 31, 2021 to \$5.8 million during the three months ended March 31, 2022.
-The change was primarily due to a net increase of \$0.8 million in personnel and personnel-related costs due in part to a decrease in the amount of internal use software development costs being capitalized subsequent to the launch of Eargo 5 in July 2021 and Eargo 6 in January 2022.
+R&D expenses decreased by \$1.3 million, or 24.7%, from \$5.1 million during the three months ended June 30, 2021 to \$3.9 million during the three months ended June 30, 2022.
+The change was primarily due to a net decrease of \$1.3 million in personnel and personnel-related costs due in part to a decrease of \$1.7 million in stock-based compensation, partially offset by a decrease in the amount of internal use software development costs being capitalized subsequent to the commercial launch of Eargo 5 in July 2021 and Eargo 6 in January 2022.
+The decrease in stock-based compensation is primarily due to our estimate as of June 30, 2022 that certain vesting conditions associated with performance-based restricted stock units were no longer deemed probable of being met, which resulted in a \$1.1 million decrease in cumulative compensation cost associated with the awards, and the suspension of our ESPP in November 2021.